-Except as expressly permitted by the County and approved by the FAA, these Minimum Standards expressly forbid all Through-the-Fence Operations.
-The County's obligation to make the Airport available for the use and benefit of the public does not extend to providing access from adjacent property.
-TTF Operations can adversely affect the ability of the Airport to sustain itself financially, result in unfair competitive situations, and contribute to the County's loss of control over Airport access.
+Except as expressly permitted by the Okaloosa County Board of County Commissioners and approved by the FAA, these Minimum Standards expressly forbid all Through-the-Fence Operations.
+The Okaloosa County Board of County Commissioners' obligation to make the Airport available for the use and benefit of the public does not extend to providing access from adjacent property.
+TTF Operations can adversely affect the ability of the Airport to sustain itself financially, result in unfair competitive situations, and contribute to the Okaloosa County Board of County Commissioners' loss of control over Airport access.